aochagavia/buy-me-a-beer/readme.md

 Must do:

 * Finish the basic functionality around buying me a beer:
-    * Get Stripe keys from user secrets when running on localhost and from keyvault when on Azure
     * Construct success and cancel redirect url in such a way that localhost / azure domain name are chosen
     * Let the user enter the price of the beer right in the homepage (ensure no problems are caused when you enter price and choose small)
     * Let the user leave a comment after successful payment